nickfargo/state/src/state.coffee.md

 must be copied into the root, where it defines the owner’s default behavior.

         if this is @root
-          for own key, method of @owner when typeof method is 'function' and not method.isDispatcher and @method key, VIA_PROTO
+          for own key, method of @owner when key isnt 'constructor' and typeof method is 'function' and not method.isDispatcher and
+              @method key, VIA_PROTO
             @addMethod key, method

         this